Mata mata Facts

 Mata mata Distribution, Habitat, and Ecology

-The astonishing creature known as the Mata mata inhabits a relatively extensive region of the world.
+The astonishing creature known to man as the Mata mata inhabits a relatively extensive region of the surface of the world.
 This same region also happens to be one that abounds with an astounding variety and abundance of life.
 It evolved as endemic to specific portions of South America.

-More precisely, though, it primarily appears in the expansive Amazon and Orinico Basins.
-This provides it with an enormous area in which to make its home.
+Not surprisingly, though, the astounding animal primarily appears in the expansive Amazon and Orinico Basins.
+This provides it with an enormous volume of space in which to make its home.
 Even there, though, the truly remarkable turtle has very specific requirements for its choice of habitat.

-This creature prefers to live in relatively slow-moving, blackwater streams.
+This creature demonstrably prefers to live in areas comprised of relatively slow-moving, blackwater streams.
 It will also, though, appear in other, similar environments.
 These most commonly include such areas as marshes, larger stagnant pools, and even occasionally certain swampy areas.

-Being primarily an aquatic species, it spends the majority of its time submerged in water, with only its snout extending.
-This skilled hunter snaps its powerful jaws closed on any hapless small fish or invertebrate that ventures to close, swallowing it whole.
+Being primarily an aquatic species in nature, it spends the great majority of its time submerged in water, typically with only its snout extending.
+This highly skilled hunter snaps its powerful jaws closed on any hapless small fish or invertebrate that ventures to close, then swallowing it whole.

 Species Sharing Its Range

-Check out our other articles on 4 Beguiling Bats, Black-and-white hawk-eagle, Namib Desert, Muhure, Harbor Porpoise, Saint Francis’ Satyr Butterfly, Wallace’s Flying Frog
+Check out our other articles on 4 Beguiling Bats, Black-and-white hawk-eagle, Namib Desert, Muhure, Harbor Porpoise, Saint Francis’ Satyr Butterfly, Wallace’s Flying Frog, Green Iguana

 Leave a Reply